DIB Consumer Cashback Reward Islamic Credit Card Sharia-compliant

 AED 210 annual fee with no waiver option available.

-No cashback on dining, travel, fuel, or general spending.
+No cashback on dining, travel, or general shopping spend.

 Fees & Conditions